 Austin HSEM and the citizens of Austin need your help to prepare the community for a disaster.
 CERT provides an excellent opportunity for Austinites to play an important role in helping to safeguard, prepare for and respond to major emergencies in our community.

 Training covers basic emergency preparedness, response capabilities, first aid, fire suppression and search and rescue procedures.
 CERT volunteers receive equipment to use when activated.
 The CERT program is supported by the Federal Emergency Management Agency (FEMA).
+The Training is FREE!

 Like us on Facebook for CERT program news and updates!

 Austin CERT volunteer training is offered twice a year.